-Pressure = force per unit area $$P = F/A = (kg m s^{-2}) / (m^2) = kg m^{-1} s^{-2}$$ The SI unit of pressure is the Pascal (Pa): 1 Pa = 1 N m-2 More precisely, $1 \text{ atm} = 1013.25 \text{ mb} = 1.01325 \text{ x } 10^5 \text{ Pa}$ Which units are used depends on field and country?

-Meteorology: mbar (mb), hPa Chemistry: torr or atm TV weather: inches of Hg A note on units for chemical species Concentration: [X], molecules cm-3 (we reserve [M] to be the concentration of air) Mixing ratio (also called mixing fraction), [X] / [M] Parts per million (ppm) = 1 in 106 (so multiply the mixing fraction by one million) Parts per billion (ppb) = 1 in 10^9 (multiply by one billion) Parts per trillion (ppt) = 1 in 10^{12} (multiply by one trillion).
-For ppm, think of "parts of molecule X out of a million molecules of air"

-We often write "ppmv" to express the fraction by number.
+Pressure = force per unit area P = F/A = (kg m s-2) / (m) = kg m-1 s-2 The SI unit of pressure is the Pascal (Pa): $1 Pa = 1 N m^{-2}$ 1 atm = 1 bar = 1000 mbar = 760 torr = 760 mm Hg = 29.9 in Hg = 14.7 psi More precisely, 1 atm = 1013.25 mb = $1.01325 \times 10^5$ Pa Which units are used depends on field and country?
+Meteorology: mbar (mb), hPa Chemistry: torr or atm TV weather: inches of Hg A note on units for chemical species Concentration: [X], molecules cm-3 (we reserve [M] to be the concentration of air) Mixing ratio (also called mixing fraction), [X] / [M]Parts per million (ppm) = 1 in 10 (so multiply the mixing fraction by one million) Parts per billion (ppb) = 1 in 10 (multiply by one billion) Parts per trillion (ppt) = 1 in 10 (multiply by one trillion).
+For ppm, think of "parts of molecule X out of a million molecules of air" We often write "ppmv" to express the fraction by number.
 This is because the volume of a gas and number density are related to each other by the ideal gas law.

-To determine mixing ratio"by mass" (e.g., ppbm), we divide the mass of X by the total mass of air (m{χ}/m{tot}).
+To determine mixing ratio"by mass" (e.g., ppbm), we divide the mass of X by the total mass of air ( $m_X/m{tot}$ ).
 This isn't used as often (although it's popular for water vapor).
 This is because the rates of chemical reactions depend on number densities, and there aren't that many properties of air that depend on mass (although our next problem will!).
-The barometric law (hydrostatic balance, etc. etc.) Why we care - in order to calculate the rates of chemical reactions, we will need the concentration of reactants, and usually, these are expressed in mixing ratio, which is dimensionless.
+The barometric formula (hydrostatic balance, etc. etc.) Why we care - in order to calculate the rates of chemical reactions, we will need the concentration of reactants, and usually, these are expressed in mixing ratio, which is dimensionless.
 We need to multiply by the number density of air, [M], in order to calculate the concentration of the molecules of interest.
-From Homework problem 1, we note that in order to do this, we need temperature and pressure.
-Pressure decreases with altitude, so we need to find a quick way to estimate the pressure at any altitude.
-This will be the 'hydrostatic equation' which is used often in atmospheric sciences.
-Hydrostatic balance - balance downward force due to weight of air (F = mg) with the upward force due to pressure gradient force, ΔP x Area
+From Homework Problem 5, we note that in order to do this, we need temperature and pressure.
+Pressure decreases with altitude, so we would like to find a quick way to estimate the pressure at any altitude.
+This will be the 'hydrostatic equation' (or barometric formula) which is used often in atmospheric sciences.
+You won't need to know how to do this for this class, but the following derivation is useful to know for anyone interested in pursuing a degree or career in atmospheric sciences.
+Hydrostatic balance - balance downward force due to weight of air (F = mg) with the upward force due to pressure gradient force, $\Delta P \propto Area$